 Your Expected Family Contribution (EFC) is used to determine your financial aid awards.
 The EFC is calculated based on your Free Application for Federal Student Aid (FAFSA) information.
-Most financial aid awards are based on financial need, which is the difference between the expenses/budget and your EFC.
+Most financial aid awards are based on financial need, which is the difference between the cost of attendance/budget and your EFC.
 The resulting number is called financial need and is the maximum funding that can be received for the current academic year.
 This does NOT mean you will receive this maximum in financial aid.

-Fees are based on full-time enrollment of 12 units per semester at \$46 per unit, plus the \$19 health fee per term plus \$10 student fee plus \$10 technology fee (24 units per year x \$46 per unit + fees = \$1182).
+California Enrollment Fees are based on full-time enrollment of 12 units per semester, plus the student fees which currently include the \$20 health fee per term plus \$10 student fee plus \$10 technology fee.
 If you enroll in more than 12 units per semester, your costs will be higher.